garethcmatthews/garethcmatthews.co.uk/README.md

 ### Storage folders
 Run 'composer create-storage-folders' to create any missing storage folders.

+To speed docker up the storage and vendor folders are now local to the box.
+On windows you may want to set the vendor folder up locally as well for code completion.

 ### Development Mode
 Disable development mode 'composer run development-disable'
 Enable development mode 'composer run development-enable'